Axway/amplify-central/content/en/docs/manage_document_library/_index.md

 * Use external documentation links (coming soon)

 {{< alert title="Note" color="warning" >}}
-Document Library is anly available if you have the "Public Marketplace" entitlement and a number of marketplaces > 0.
+Document Library is only available if you have the "Public Marketplace" entitlement and a number of marketplaces > 0.
 Refer to [your entitlement](https://platform.axway.com/org)
 {{< /alert >}}

 ## Related topics